-Inverness and the River Ness
+Looking across the River Ness

 If you need advice on car hire in Scotland, I always compare prices with Auto Europe, a fair car rental comparison website (note: to search for car hire in Scotland, you’ll have to select ‘Great Britain’).

 You can also break this itinerary in half if you’re using Inverness as a start and end point for the North Coast 500.